esper-io/dev-docs/docs/home/devconsole/device-provisioning/imei-or-serial-number-based-provisioning/general-android-users/index.md

 # IMEI Provisioning - Android
 <div class="avg-reading-time" style="margin-top: 0rem;">Average reading time : {{ $page.readingTime.text.replace(' read', '') }}s</div>

-For devices not using Esper Enhanced Android™ (e.g. stock Android), take the following steps to use IMEI based provisioning.
+For devices not using Esper Enhanced Android (e.g. stock Android), take the following steps to use IMEI based provisioning.

 In the Esper Console, create a new Device template then **'Edit'** the template and go to **‘Add devices’**.
 Upload the IMEI csv file you have previously prepared.
 Update the template.
 See more details below: